UTSA Lingo 101

 Add up the grade points earned = 33

 Divide the grade points by the credit hours for GPA = 2.20

 The student records system keeps a calculation for each semester or term of UTSA coursework and also gives an overall UTSA GPA for all semesters or terms of UTSA coursework.

 ASAP – the Automated Student Access Program is on the UTSA BANNER web site.
 Students can create a personal identification number and access their grades, registration, financial obligation, account balance, and many other very useful data.

 ACADEMIC ADVISOR – a professional staff advisor who assists students with academic planning and supports students in ways that promote academic success.
-All freshmen who have declared college majors are advised by staff at the Colleges’ Freshman Advising Center.
-Other undergraduate students, who are sophomores through seniors, are advised by professional staff in the college academic advising centers of the students’ majors.
-(Faculty can serve as mentors and advisors in various colleges.)
+All undergraduate students, are advised by professional staff determined by their chosen major. (*Faculty can serve as mentors and advisors in various colleges.)

 FACULTY GRADUATE ADVISOR OF RECORD (GAR) - Graduate students are advised by the faculty graduate advisor of record (GAR) associated with the department or college of their advanced studies.
 Typically, the GAR will assign faculty mentors to assist with academic advising.